WVPX-TV: Attempts at local news

 Several attempts were made to fill the void.
 Former channel 23 sports anchor Phil Ferguson attempted a time-brokered Akron-centered nightly sports show on WAKC titled In The Zone; the program only lasted two weeks due to a lack of advertisers.
 Canal Communications, a for-profit group led by the Rev. Raymond Burgess that consisted solely of volunteers, was established to produce Akron-centered news content on cable-access television with hopes of attaining a low-power television license, but it had little in the way of financial backing.
-WOAH-CD (channel 29), a low-power television station with a Cleveland simulcast, started rebroadcasting WOIO and co-owned WUAB's newscasts on an hour tape-delay and promised five-minute Akron-centered segments.
+WAOH-LP (channel 29), a low-power television station with a Cleveland simulcast, started rebroadcasting WOIO and co-owned WUAB's newscasts on an hour tape-delay and promised five-minute Akron-centered segments.
 PBS member stations WNEO/WEAO initially considered starting a nightly newscast but deemed it financially impossible after estimates placed the annual cost for such a venture at a minimum of $1.5 million.
 WNEO/WEAO instead launched NewsNight Akron, a weekly news and panel discussion program that was subsidized by existing funds provided to the stations; it aired from 1998 to 2013.
 Former WJW news director and general manager Virgil Dominic even proposed a possible news operation that his Twinsburg-based video production company was willing to produce for broadcast on television or cable, but was solely dependent on securing funding for an extended period.
 University of Akron Zips football and basketball highlights, however, were still shown over channel 23 via block programming produced by the university's athletic department.